top of page

 What is Single Touch Payroll Phase 2, and what are the concerns?

-I have always been a passionate advocate for real-time reporting and its benefits since conceptualised 30+ years ago.
-From the inception of Single Touch Payroll (STP) by the Australian Taxation Office (ATO), I have been an active participant of this ongoing journey.
+I have been passionate about real-time reporting and its benefits since it was conceptualised 30+ years ago.
+Since the inception of Single Touch Payroll (STP) by the Australian Taxation Office (ATO), I have actively participated in this ongoing journey.
 I have also been a member of the Single Touch Payroll Advisory Group and many other ATO STP Working Groups since 2016.

-The Legislative Instrument (LI), Taxation Administration - Single Touch Payroll - Amounts to be Notified Determination 2020, defines the extension of the reporting requirements classified as STP Phase 2 requiring a change to technical submission of STP data.
-The Explanatory Statement (ES) to the Determination originally specified start date of 1 July 2021 (ES - 10.).
-After listening to the feedback provided from the Public Consultation period, the Australian Taxation Office (ATO) has now revised the date to 1 January 2022.
-This new date provides the necessary breathing room required for all those affected by the changes.
-The original date was a concern to everyone involved with payroll; the social responsibilities and duty of care attached to the data reported with STP Phase 2 are of paramount importance.
-The level of detail involved with Phase 2 means Employers will have to implement change management before reporting can begin; systems will need to be updated and configured, all of which will involve additional costs.
+The Legislative Instrument (LI), Taxation Administration - Single Touch Payroll - Amounts to be Notified Determination 2020, defines the extension of the reporting requirements classified as STP Phase 2, requiring a change to technical submission of STP data.
+The Explanatory Statement (ES) to the Determination originally specified a start date of 1 July 2021 (ES - 10.).
+After listening to the feedback from the Public Consultation period, the Australian Taxation Office (ATO) has revised the date to 1 January 2022.
+This new date provides the breathing room required for all affected by the changes.
+The original date concerned everyone involved with payroll; the social responsibilities and duty of care attached to the data reported with STP Phase 2 are of paramount importance.
+The level of detail involved in Phase 2 means that employers must implement change management before reporting can begin; systems will need to be updated and configured, all of which will involve additional costs.
 This requirement is at odds with the Compliance Cost assessment, determined as Minor (ES - 12.).

 STP Phase 1 was only about reporting the Payment Summary information.
 In essence, as long as the data was corrected and reported in time for the Individual Income Tax Return (IITR), there was no detrimental effect on the recipient's welfare.